-As a Kaiser Permanente Basic Option member, you and your eligible dependents age 18 and over are eligible for up to a \$500 reimbursement for your gym membership.
-To learn more about these programs, visit kp.org/feds or call Member Services Department at 877-KP4-FEDS (877-574-3337) (TTY: 711).
+Kaiser Permanente Prosper includes a gym reimbursement program for members over age 18 up to \$500 reimbursement for gym membership.
+To learn more about gym reimbursement, visit kp.org/feds or call Member Services Department at 877-KP4-FEDS (877-574-3337) (TTY:711).